 How does PCM ensure client satisfaction and respect?

 Professional Case Management pays great attention to employing and selecting the right professionals who will care for clients at home.
 PCM staff members take great pride in providing the highest level of nursing expertise, clinical excellence and patient advocacy.
 It is both an honor and pleasure for PCM to serve clients in their time of medical need.

-PCM requires its caregivers to treat their clients with respect, observing a very high standard of professional conduct.
+PCM requires its Nurses and Caregivers to treat their clients with respect, observing a very high standard of professional conduct.

-The responsibility to adhere to these professional boundaries rests with caregivers.
+The responsibility to adhere to these professional boundaries rests with Nurses and Caregivers.
 If clients ever have any questions or concerns about PCM staff crossing these professional boundaries, clients are encouraged to contact their local PCM Regional Director immediately.

 How does PCM assure high quality care?

 Professional Case Management is committed to providing a high standard of care for each client.
 PCM has therefore instituted a number of programs and oversight committees to ensure that the company’s policies and practices maintain the level of quality and professionalism clients expect.
 These efforts include administering regular surveys to monitor client satisfaction and identify areas for improvement.
 In addition, PCM has a dedicated quality assurance team that routinely monitors the delivery of our health care services.